AIMultipleAIMultiple

 • Detection accuracy: A hybrid deep-learning framework combining autoencoders, LSTM, and CNN models achieved approximately 97.5% precision and 96.2% recall, with an F1 score near 96.8%, significantly outperforming traditional IDS systems.

-• Decentralized monitoring: The platform employed edge-based AI and federated learning, enabling real-time anomaly detection across distributed sensors while preserving data privacy and minimizing central bandwidth.
+• Decentralized monitoring: The platform utilizes edge-based AI and federated learning, enabling real-time anomaly detection across distributed sensors while preserving data privacy and minimizing central bandwidth requirements.

 • Operational resilience: In one academic prototype network (Heimdall), AI-powered lamppost-mounted cameras and sensors autonomously detected traffic anomalies and safety events with minimal human oversight.6